jgrss/geowombat/doc/source/dl.rst

 Prepare training labels
 -----------------------

-All examples below use the bundled Landsat 8 test image and polygon labels.
+All examples below use the bundled Landsat 8 test image and training polygons.

 .. code-block:: python